-From my own experience, the agonising pain of cracked nipples resulting from a poor latch can be overcome in 24 hours; the excruciating pain of nipple-eczema (yep, it’s a [horrific] thing) can be resolved in a week.
+From my own experience, the agonising pain of cracked nipples resulting from a poor latch can be overcome in 24 hours; the excruciating pain of nipple-eczema (yep, it’s a thing – a horrific thing!) can be resolved in a week.
 If a woman’s supply is low, it can (almost always) be fixed.

 The truth of it is there are very few women who are anatomically unable to breastfeed.

-The fallacy to the contrary is so deeply ingrained in society, some may find it difficult to hear or accept this information.
-Though I’d dearly love for things to be different, that stigma I mentioned earlier does exist, whether you breastfeed or you don’t.
-So though I support women’s choices, I anticipate ruffling some feathers.
-I know this post is provocative, despite the fact my intention is to educate and empower.
+Sadly, the perception of it being a relatively common issue is so deeply ingrained in society, many find it difficult to hear or accept this information.
+While I’d love for things to be different, that stigma I mentioned earlier does exist – whether you breastfeed or you don’t.

 What do you think?
-Have you experienced poor above from health care professionals?
+Have you experienced poor support from health care professionals?
 Was your breastfeeding journey cut shorter than you’d have liked?
 I’d love to hear from you.